-de.
+e.
 If the Chancellor concurs in a recommendation of the committee that is favorable to the faculty member, the Chancellor's decision shall be final.
 If the Chancellor either declines to accept a committee recommendation that is favorable to the faculty member or concurs with a committee recommendation that is unfavorable to the faculty member, the faculty member may appeal the Chancellor's decision to the Board of Trustees.
 This appeal shall be transmitted through the Chancellor and be addressed to the Chair of the Board.
-Notice of appeal shall be filed within 1014 calendar days after the faculty member receives the Chancellor's decision.
+Notice of appeal shall be filed within 14 calendar days after the faculty member receives the Chancellor's decision.
 The appeal to the Board of Trustees shall be decided by the full Board of Trustees.
 However, the Board may delegate the duty of conducting a hearing to a standing or ad hoc committee of at least three members.
 The Board of Trustees, or its committee, shall consider the appeal on the written transcript of hearings held by the Faculty Hearing Committee, but it may, in its discretion, hear such other evidence as it deems necessary.
-The Board of Trustees' decision shall be made within 90 days as soon as reasonably possible after the Chancellor has received the faculty member's request for an appeal to the Trustees.
-This decision shall be final except that the faculty member may, within 1014 calendar days after receiving the Trustees' decision, by fileing a written petition for review notice of appeal, by certified mail, return receipt requested, or by another means that provides proof of delivery, with the Board of Governors if the faculty member alleges that one or more specified provisions of the Code of the University of North Carolina has been violated.
-Any such petition appeal to the Board of Governors shall be transmitted through the President and the Board shall, within 45 days, grant or deny the petition or take such other action as it deems advisable.
-If it grants the petition for review, the Board's decision shall be made within 45 days after it has notified the faculty member that it will review the petition.
-For purposes of this paragraph, the word “days” shall mean consecutive calendar days.
+The Board of Trustees' decision shall be made as soon as reasonably possible after the Chancellor has received the faculty member's request for an appeal to the Trustees.
+This decision shall be final except that the faculty member may, within 14 calendar days after receiving the Trustees' decision, by filing a written notice of appeal, by certified mail, return receipt requested, or by another means that provides proof of delivery, with the Board of Governors if the faculty member alleges that one or more specified provisions of the Code of the University of North Carolina has been violated.
+Any such appeal to the Board of Governors shall be transmitted through the President.

 4. Reconsideration hearing for termination of a position for financial exigency or major curtailment or elimination of a program